SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/ibm_i.md

 4. Type the address and the port of the log concentrator
 5. Select `RFC5424` as `Syslog format`
 6. Select `CEF` as `SIEM message format`
-7. Select the protocol for the log concentrator
+7. Select the protocol for the log concentrator (`TCP` is recommended)
 8. At the bottom of the screen, press `Enter` to save the changes

 ## Create the intake